Abuse Using Technology

 How can I find websites where my image is posted online?

-Even if you know that the abuser has posted an intimate image of you online, you may not know where the abuser has posted your image.
-Or you may know of one website where the image was posted, but it is also possible that the abuser has posted the image in other places that you do not know about.
-It will be important to find out if there are any other websites where the abuser may have posted the image if you want your image removed from those websites.
-You can search for other places a specific image may be posted online by using a reverse image search on Google.
+You might know or suspect that the abuser has posted an intimate image of you online, yet you don’t know where.
+Or you may know of one website where the image was posted, but it is also possible that the abuser posted it in other places that you do not know about.
+To try to get an image taken down, it will be important to figure out all of the websites where the abuser may have posted the image.
+One way to search for a specific image posted online is to use a reverse image search on search engines, such as:

 If you are on a computer:

-• On images.google.com or any images results page, click the camera icon in the search bar.
+- On images.google.com or any image results page, click the camera icon in the search bar.
+You can use a different search engine, such as Bing, if you prefer.
+Most search engines allow this.

 If you are on a phone, you can use the Chrome app on an Android phone, iPhone, or iPad: